Pherakki/AllStarRumbleModelTool/README.md

 Thanks to [SydMontague](https://github.com/SydMontague) for help fixing vertex weight issues in the COLLADA exporter!

 Releases are compiled with [PyInstaller 4.3 for Python 3.9.4](https://www.pyinstaller.org/).

+Utilises code from [this repository for matrix inverses](https://github.com/ThomIves/MatrixInverse) to remove the NumPy dependency.